jflets/FletFit-project-1-/README.md

 - Using descriptive aria labels for all links.
 - Providing information for screen readers when using icons - such as footer icons.

-When running the lighthouse accessibility test my score was reduced due to having not enough contrast in my hero join button, but i feel that button is well defined and easy to read.
-My score was also reduced due to having to any h4 headings but these do not effect the usability or user experience.
+When running the lighthouse accessibility test, my score was reduced due to having not enough contrast in my hero join button, but i feel that button is well defined and easy to read.
+My score was also reduced due to having to many h4 headings but these do not effect the usability or user experience.
 I am aware of these minor suggestions but feel that they are not necessary to this site.

 # Technologies Used